MySQL supports foreign keys, which let you cross-reference

 Furthermore, MySQL parses but ignores “inline

-REFERENCES specifications” (as defined
+REFERENCES specifications” (as

-the column specification.
+as part of the column specification.
 MySQL accepts

 REFERENCES clauses only when specified as

 specification.
 For storage engines that do not support foreign

 table identifies the key columns that have constraints.

 In the event of a foreign key error involving

 InnoDB tables (usually Error 150 in the